 There are no restrictions on the number of entries an applicant may submit, but each entry must be submitted separately.
 Entries will become the property of the American Association of Law Libraries and will not be returned.
 By submitting an entry, applicants grant AALL full rights to publish, reproduce and publicize entries in any paper or electronic publishing formats.

-Please email the nomination form and supporting documentation to Jennifer L. Behrens.
+Please email the nomination form and supporting documentation to Jennifer Mart-Rice.

 The award shall be presented during the AALL Annual Meeting, and it will be given in name of the Association.